fivetran/dbt_snapchat_ads_source/README.md

 ## (Optional) Step 4: Additional configurations
 ### Passing Through Additional Metrics
-By default, this package will select fields from the source tables to pass into the staging models, that are shown in the existing staging models.
-If you would like to pass through additional metrics to the staging models, add the following configuration to your `dbt_project.yml` file:
+By default, this package will select the fields from the source tables to pass into the staging models, that are currently shown in the existing staging models.
+If you would like to pass through additional metrics to the staging models and end models, add the following configuration to your `dbt_project.yml` file:

 ```yml
 vars: